 Previously, most countries, including the United States, believed that good security meant being well prepared for the possibility of attack or threat.
 Being secure required having a strong military, intelligence and diplomatic capability.
-Diplomacy, or using negotiations to resolve possible conflicts, was seen as the way modern civilised countries acted in times of conflict.
-In fact, the United Nations was created after World War II in order for the nations of the world to have an organisation to resolve conflicts peacefully.
-The UN Charter states that the main purpose of the UN is to prevent war.
+Diplomacy, or using negotiations to resolve possible conflicts, was seen to act alone, if necessary, to exercise our right of self defence by acting pre-emptively against such terrorists, to prevent them from doing harm against our people and our country. we cannot let our enemies strike first.